Create a Comic Project

 The Create a Comic Project (CCP) is a youth literacy program and webcomic created by John Baird.
 The program uses comics, many taken from the Internet, to encourage children to write their own narratives.
 The program began in November 2006 at the main branch of the New Haven Free Public Library as an after-school program.
 The project has since worked with several other groups, including the Children's Museum of Pittsburgh, Braddock Carnegie Library, and the Pittsburgh YMCA.
 Baird has presented the results of his work on the project at several conventions and conferences, including South by Southwest Interactive and SXSWedu.
-The project has been praised for its work in engaging children in learning by Marjorie Scardino, CEO of Pearson, Professor Mirta Ojito of Columbia University, and Arne Duncan, the US Secretary of Education.
+The project has been praised for its work in engaging children in learning by Marjorie Scardino, CEO of Pearson, Professor Mirta Ojito of Columbia University, and Arne Duncan, then-US Secretary of Education.

 The webcomic side of the project posts comics made by the children.
 The website was launched 4 January 2007.
-Archives of the Taiwan comics, labeled "Create a Comic Project ROC" or "CCP Version 1.0," go from 9 July 2005 through 28 November 2006.
-Comics generated in America, labeled "CCP Version 2.0," were first posted 29 November 2006 to present.
+Archives of the Taiwan comics, labeled "Create a Comic Project ROC" or "CCP Version 1.0", go from 9 July 2005 through 28 November 2006.
+Comics generated in America, labeled "CCP Version 2.0", were first posted 29 November 2006.